hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 This class should also be self-explanatory.
 It has the x, y coordinates and the width and the height.
 Then let's say we need to calculate the area of the two shapes.
 Of course, we could just add another method that does that, but there's something that prevents you from doing so.
 You can calculate the area for both the shapes.
 Would it be nice if we can abstract it away and make it a common interface?
-So I'll introduce the interface.
+So we'll introduce the interface.

 ### Interfaces